gushenweiz/scCAEs/README.md

 In addition, you will also get an output file named "predict_Zeisel.csv".
 In the file, the first column will be the cell name, the second column will be the predicted cell type.

 ## Plots
 We show an example on how to create a tSNE plot with the predicted cell types.
-The R command can be found in the "tSNE_Example" folder.
+The R command can be found in the "tSNE_Example" folder.<br>
 ![Zeisel_cluster](https://github.com/gushenweiz/scCAEs/blob/master/tSNE_Example/Zeisel_cluster.png)![Zeisel_truelabel](https://github.com/gushenweiz/scCAEs/blob/master/tSNE_Example/Zeisel_truelabel.png)